 We’ve all become familiar with the lovable Bee character on the side of the Honey Nut Cheerios box (no, we didn’t know his name either).
 While walking down your cereal aisle recently, however, you may see that our friend has gone missing!
 Instead, a white silhouette stands in its place in an effort to highlight the problem with the decreasing bee population, you might think it was some sort of protest art project instead of a campaign being run by one of the world’s largest packaged food companies.
+However, even General Mills is asking us to help save the bees!

 The Twin Cities Business Journal reports that General Mills has launched a “Bring Back The Bees” campaign by debuting Honey Nut Cheerios boxes with a blank space where BuzzBee, its famous cartoon mascot, would normally be.